tidepool-org/blip/README.md

 - The data are sorted by `normalTime`, in ascending order.

 Both one-day and two-week charts also expect a [Node.js EventEmitter](http://nodejs.org/api/events.html 'Node.js API: Events') passed as an argument.

+Much, much more about the data that tideline requires can be found in the JSON Schema in `dev/schema/tidelineschema.json` and discussed in [the corresponding wiki page](https://github.com/tidepool-org/tideline/wiki/Schema).

 #### SVG Structure